TomasOrdonezG/Reddit-tiktok-video-generator/README.md

 - it grabs the posts by popularity and it will not generate videos with very long text because you do not want 10min long videos and some reddit posts are very very long
 - clear.py clears a directory of all its contents, inside main.py, it will not clear anything other than 'audio', you can check main.py if you don't trust me
 - history.txt contains all the post ids from all the posts already generated so you don't create duplicates
-- profanity_filter.txt is used to make the videos more family friendly, though it is very incomplete
+- profanity_filter.txt is used to make the videos more "family friendly", it is empty and you will need to fill it in as you see fit
 - this was a dumb personal project, do not take it very seriously